nvrv/ammi_cv_object_detection_labs/lab3.md

 For this lab it is required that you make a copy of the colab notebook to your personal google drive so that you can share it with the instructor in your report.

 ## Lab report submission
-Please upload your short report using the following filename template `lab3_firstname_lastname.pdf` by Sunday, April 3, at midnight (in your local time).
+Please upload your short report using the following filename template `lab3_firstname_lastname.pdf` by Sunday, May 14th, at midnight (in your local time).
 A dropbox upload link will be shared via Campuswire.

 ## Part A: Detecting Objects in Frames